dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/G-Just_Not_That_Into_You.md

 ***Thanks to Mariah Haskell for coming up with the idea for this lab.***

 We're going to write an **automated rejection app** that will give you the ability to passive-aggressively reject people that you are
-Just Not That Into.
+**Just Not That Into**.
 When someone calls or texts a special phone number, your app will automatically respond with a rejection message and encourage the rejected party to continue having a nice life.

 To do this, we're going to play with Twilio, a company that provides programmable SMS text messaging and phone calls over the Internet.